otepoti/DataProj/CodeBook.md

 This is the code book for the data set "tidy2.txt" produced by Paul King as part of the course project for Getting & Cleaning Data .

-tidy.txt consists of average values of means and standard deviations for a number of variables measured on 30 subjects performing 6 different activities.
+tidy2.txt consists of average values of means and standard deviations for a number of variables measured on 30 subjects performing 6 different activities.
 Further details of the original data can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+The original data contained more than one observation of all the variables for each subject/activity combination. tidy2.txt contains the average of each variable grouped by subject/activity.

 The first two columns identify the group of observations over which an average has been taken.
 These are identified by the subject number (labelled "Subject")